Alliant International University MFT Program: Comprehensive Profile and Student Fit Analysis

 School: California School of Professional Psychology (CSPP)

-Campus Locations: San Diego (10455 Pomerado Road, San Diego, CA 92131); Los Angeles (1000 South Fremont Avenue #5, Alhambra, CA 91803); Irvine (2855 Michelle Drive #300, Irvine, CA 92606); Sacramento (2030 West El Camino Avenue Suite 200, Sacramento, CA 95833); Online (nationwide)
+Campus Location: San Diego (10455 Pomerado Road, San Diego, CA 92131); Los Angeles (1000 South Fremont Avenue #5, Alhambra, CA 91803); Irvine (2855 Michelle Drive #300, Irvine, CA 92606); Sacramento (2030 West El Camino Avenue Suite 200, Sacramento, CA 95833); Online (nationwide).
+See the Alliant International University home page.

-Modality: On-ground (day, evening, and executive formats) at four California campuses; fully online (synchronous and asynchronous)
+Modality: On-ground (day, evening, and executive formats) at four California campuses; fully online (synchronous and asynchronous).

-Licensure Track: LMFT track (all locations)
+Licensure Track: California LMFT track (all locations).

-Accreditation: COAMFTE (Commission on Accreditation for Marriage and Family Therapy Education); regional accreditation through WSCUC
+Accreditation: COAMFTE (Commission on Accreditation for Marriage and Family Therapy Education); regional accreditation through WSCUC.

-Length of Program: 60 units; minimum 2 years to completion.
+Program Length: 60 units; minimum 2 years to completion.
 On-ground formats typically completed in 2 to 3 years; online format completion varies by student pace.

 Estimated Total Program Tuition (effective 2025-2026): On-Ground: $86,040 total ($1,434 per unit multiplied by 60 units); Online: $66,780 total ($1,113 per unit multiplied by 60 units).
 MFT Exam Prep Fee: $150 per semester for first two semesters only.

-GRE Requirement: Not required
+GRE Requirement: Not required.

-Religious Orientation: None (secular)
+Religious Orientation: None (secular).

 Schedule and Format Details